leofleischmann/Bar-Bot/README.md

 - Raspberry Pi Server programmed and functional
 - ESP32 Code functional and taking commands from the Raspberry Pi
 - Basic Web-Interface for testing purposes.

-# Currently working on:
 - Software for the Raspberry Pi and ESP32
 - Hardware testing
 - Parameter tuning

+# Currently working on:
+- User Interface

-# Total Hardware cost (not including 3D printing material): ~130€
+# Total Hardware cost (not including 3D printing material): ~160€